 In accordance with normal commercial practice the Federation has purchased insurance to protect Governors and Officers from claims arising from negligent acts, errors or omissions whilst on Federation business.
-The insurance provides cover up to £2,000,000 on any one claim.

 Method of Recruitment and Appointment or Election of Directors

 Directors are subject to retirement by rotation but are eligible for re-election at the meeting at which they retire.
 At each Annual General Meeting of the charitable company one-third of the Directors retire by rotation.
 The Directors to retire are those who have been longest in office since their last election or appointment.